mveraloo/byu-cs-452-class-content/redis/work_queue_example/readme.md

 1. In redis.io, open your database and go to the Configuration tab.
 2. Under Public Endpoint, copy the text before the `:` — that’s your `REDIS_HOST`.
 3. The number after the `:` is your `REDIS_PORT`.
-4. Scroll down to Security, find and set your password, and copy it as `REDIS_PASSWORD`.
+4. Scroll down to Security, then find and set your password, and copy it as `REDIS_PASSWORD`.

 ## 3. Running the Project

-The tutorial talks about apache web server but you can just run the commands in three separate shells (or threads in colab):
+The tutorial from the blog talks a lot about apache web server, but you can just run the necessary commands in three separate shells (or threads in colab).

+Note: you may have to use the `python3` command instead of `python` if on MacOS or Linux.

 First shell:
 ```